-4.1 Model Examples
+5.1 Model Examples

-First the effect of the dendritic low-pass filter and the refractory period was investigated.
-This was done by fitting the model to three cells representing the continuously firing, weakly and strongly bursting cells, while removing the parameter to be investigated e.g. once without the low-pass filter and once without a refractory period (fig. 7).
+First the effect of the dendritic low pass filter and the refractory period was investigated.
+This was done by fitting the model to three cells representing the continuously firing, weakly and strongly bursting cells, while removing the parameter to be investigated e.g. once without the low pass filter and once without a refractory period (fig. 7).

-The model without the dendritic low-pass filter was able to fit the shape of the ISI histogram even for the strongly bursting cell but was not able to correctly match the height of the distribution.
+The model without the dendritic low pass filter was able to fit the shape of the ISI histogram even for the strongly bursting cell but was not able to correctly match the height of the distribution.
 It has very thin peaks which show that this model locks very strongly to the phase of the EOD and cannot match the weaker locking of the cells (fig. 7 A).

-When the refractory period of the model is disabled it can still match the ISI histogram of the continuously firing cell perfectly, but is not able to match the ISI histogram shape for the two bursting cells.
-These cells have more than one local maximum in their histogram: One at the first EOD period caused by the bursts and a second at a latter EOD period showing the times between bursts.
+When the refractory period of the model is disabled it can still match ISI histogram of the continuously firing cell perfectly but is not able to match the ISI histogram shape for the bursting cells.
+These cell have more than one local maximum in their histogram.
+One at the first EOD period caused by the bursts and a second maximum at a latter EOD period showing the times between bursts.
 The model without t{ref} is only able to produce a single maximum in their ISI histogram and cannot match the high firing probability at the first EOD period (fig. 7 B).

 The full model with both parameters can match both the shape and the height of the full ISI histogram for all three cells shown in figure 7 C, but there are also cases in which the model fails to reproduce the ISI histogram of the cell (fig. 8).
 The cell A in figure 8 shows a very strongly bursting cell.
 This cell has a very high peak at the first EOD period and there is some distance to the rest of the ISI distribution.
-This means that the cell has a few EOD periods in which it does not fire after a burst (compare fig. 2 C).
+This means that the cell has a few EOD periods in which it doesn't fire after a burst (compare fig. 2 C).
 The fitted model fails at reproducing the long pauses between the bursts and in this case also shows a too low phase locking.
-In figure 8 B the cell shows a high firing probability for the first two EOD periods after a spike and showing only afterwards the Gaussian-like firing probability distribution over multiple EOD periods of a continuously firing cell.
+In B the cell shows a high firing probability for the first two EOD periods after a spike and only after that shows the normal distribution (TODO: explain) of firing probabilities.
 The fitted model does not show the high probability for the first two EOD periods.
 Instead it has only a high firing probability at the first EOD and a very low probability at the second EOD.
 The last cell shown in figure 8 has a higher order structure in its ISI histogram.
-It has high firing probabilities only at every second EOD period starting at the fourth EOD.
-This higher order structure is not matched by the model.
-Instead it shows a continuously increasing firing probability for each EOD period up to the maximum and then decreases again - without being reduced every second EOD.
+It has high firing probability only at every second EOD period starting at the fourth EOD.
+This higher order structure is not matched by the model instead it shows a continuously increasing firing probability for each EOD period up to the maximum and then decreases again without being reduced every second EOD.